KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 # 🔥 News
+* <span style="color:#FC4E2A">**2025.03:**</span> Our paper "Fixing Outside the Box: Uncovering Tactics for Open-Source Secu- rity Issue Management" was accepted by ISSTA 2025, congrats to Lyuye!
 * <span style="color:#FC4E2A">**2025.01:**</span> I am selected as a PC member within ICSE 2026, welcome to submit your papers!
 * <span style="color:#FC4E2A">**2024.12:**</span> I won the President Scholarship of East China Normal University, thanks for the recognition and support from the faculty @SEI, ECNU!
 * <span style="color:#FC4E2A">**2024.09:**</span> I won the National Scholarship of Doctoral Students (China), thanks for the recognition and support from the faculty and students@SEI, ECNU!